 Risk assessment for campus-based course or other learning activity

-The basic rule for the autumn’s doctoral courses and other learning activities is that they should be implemented remotely.
+The basic rule for doctoral courses and other learning activities that are offered during the covid-19 pandemic is that they should be implemented remotely, until further notice.
 However, there are some exceptions, but before a decision is taken to plan these for a physical location, a risk assessment must be made.

 In order to clarify what applies to doctoral courses at KI, the Committee for Doctoral Education (KFU) has made a decision describing the type of exempted courses/course modules, including examinations.

 The exceptions for distance teaching are:

 - Doctoral courses that include hands-on skills training that cannot be digitally arranged (for example, hands-on use of certain equipment such as microscopes, animal handling, experimental techniques, computer-based exercises that require software that is otherwise unavailable) or essential demonstrations that cannot be done asynchronously.
 These can be completely or partially exempted from the rule of distance teaching.

 - Doctoral courses that run in parallel with undergraduate and graduate courses (usually master's courses), if the latter are planned for campus teaching.

 - Practical skills examinations involving trial subjects, animals, software or techniques / procedures that are not available digitally.